LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • When you damage a creature that is concentrating on a spell, that creature has disadvantage on the saving throw it makes to maintain its concentration.
 • You have advantage on saving throws against spells cast by creatures within your reach.

-### Magic Initiate

-Choose a class: bard, cleric, druid, sorcerer, warlock, or wizard.
-You learn two cantrips of your choice from that class’s spell list.
-In addition, choose one 1st-level spell from that same list.
-You learn that spell and can cast it at its lowest level.
-Once you cast it, you must finish a long rest before you can cast it again.
-Your spellcasting ability for these spells depends on the class you chose: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid: or Intelligence for wizard.

 ### Martial Adept

 *You have martial training that allows you to perform special combat maneuvers.
 You gain the following benefits:*